What if you don't need to leave your everyday life behind to go deeper?

 -

-You want to feel more, but don't know how to make space to figure out how to do that.
+You want to feel more alive, but haven't found a way to make space to begin to figure out how to do that.

 This isn’t for you if: